You are here

 China: Sustainable Forest Management and Financing

 This activity will review, assess and disseminate best practices from other forestry projects in order to extract replicable forest management models and financing mechanisms to inform China’s efforts.
 Recommendations will be made to the Chinese government regarding technical models, long-term financing mechanisms, multi-sector coordination for landscape management, and public and private partnerships for forest management.
-This effort aims to enhance the benefits of forests, including carbon sequestration capacity and tolerance to nature disasters, such as extreme climate, fire, and pest attacks.
+This effort aims to enhance the benefits of forests, including carbon sequestration capacity and tolerance to natural disasters, such as extreme climate, fire, and pest attacks.
 Specifically, this activity will provide analysis to the following: